iomentum/cargo-scaffold/README.md

     -n, --name <name>
             Specify the name of your generated project (and so skip the prompt asking for it)

+    -k, --private_key_path <private-key-path>
+            Specify if your private SSH key is located in another location than $HOME/.ssh/id_rsa

+    -r, --path <repository_template_path>
+            Specifiy your template location in the repository if it's not located at the root of your repository

     -d, --target-directory <target-directory>    Specifiy the target directory

 ARGS:
     <template>    Specifiy your template location

 ```

 ## Write your own template